News Scenarios Loan Programs About Me Pre-Qual Contact

 Variable income is not a disqualifier.
 It takes a broker who knows how to document it and which lenders count the most.

 You earn money from multiple sources.
-W-2 plus a side business.
-Several 1099 relationships.
+W-2 plus 1099 income.
+A side business.
+Several contractor relationships.
 Some rental properties mixed in.
 The income is real.
 It just doesn't look like a single neat paycheck.

 Most lenders see this and close the file.
 Too complicated.
 Too much paperwork.
 They don't want to deal with it.

 I see it as a documentation exercise.
 Which income sources can each lender count?
 How do they average variable amounts?
 Does rental income offset the rental debt or go to waste because the lender can't apply it?
-I find the lender that qualifies the most of your real income.
+I look for the lender whose method recognizes the most documented income.

 What I Look For